positivetechnologylab/ReCon/README.md

 where `$DATASET` is the dataset to be used (normally "MNIST" or "FashionMNIST"), `$CLASSNUM` is an integer [0, 9] representing the digit/clothing class, `$RABIPULSE` is the pulse function/shape to be used for the Rabi frequency, and `$DETUNE` is the pulse function/shape to be used for the detuning.
 The available pulse functions are specified in pulseLibrary.jl.
 Note that there are hardware constraints on which pulses can be used which are explained in the paper.

-For convenience, you can run the shell script train.sh, which will execute the above for all classes.
+For convenience, you can run the shell script train.sh, which will execute the above for all classes in a given dataset with the given Rabi and detuning pulses.

 ## Requirements
 Code written in Julia v1.10.2.
 All package data is stored within the juliaNeutralAtom folder.